WP-Performance/presswind-helpers/README.md

 ## Plugin Presswind

-This plugin give you the ability to use methods of the Presswind directly in your theme.
+This plugin give you the ability to use Vite JS directly in your theme.

 ## PWVite